MBM scandal: Senate Ethics Committee investigation

-Ward Commission (John William Ward)
+Ward Commission

 In 1978, Representatives Philip W. Johnston and Andrew Card filed legislation to create the Special Commission Concerning State and County Buildings.
 The committee was granted the power to issue subpoenas and offer immunity in exchange for testimony.
 Governor Michael Dukakis chose Amherst College President John William Ward to chair the committee.
 The commission spent two and a half years investigating the awarding of architectural and construction contracts in Massachusetts over the previous two decades.
 It issued its final report on December 31, 1980.
 It found that Governors Endicott Peabody, John A. Volpe, and Francis W. Sargent routinely awarded state design contracts in exchange for political contributions.
 According to the report, $7.73 billion of the $17.1 billion spent on public construction jobs had been spent on projects with severe defects.
 Among the defects were leaking roofs and defective walls at Cape Cod Community College, the inability of the Salem State College library to support the weight of the books it was built to hold, the inability to see the stage from a third of the seats in the Boston State College auditorium, faulty heating and ventilation system at UMASS Boston, bricks falling from the facade of the UMASS Boston library, and a malfunctioning locking system at the Worcester County Jail.
 The report also found that $48.7 million had been spent on projects that were designed, but never built.